MeetLovesEverything/ML-project/README.md

 - **Chatbot Functionality**: Integrates a chatbot for interactive user engagement.
 - **Training Module**: Provides scripts and tools for training custom speech recognition models.

+## Working Videos of project and its workflow

+The video of the app and the model can be found at -https://drive.google.com/drive/folders/1EBOd8fOkCR1XUxLhG7jZwPFo9NDOz5hH?usp=sharing

 ## Project Structure

 ```